VinodKandula/revolut-test-1/README.md

   it a private or business account) etc. are supposed to be stored in other services
 - The service's scope is limited to transferring from one account to another within the same service.
   External transfers are done in a separate service that integrates with a payment system such as SWIFT.
+- Some important functions, such as transfer history, transfer audit, overdraft fee calculation etc. are also assumed to be implemented in separate services.
+A possible way of sharing the transfers is using change data capture (CDC) - based event sourcing.
 - The API is a generic transfer API that can operate on any accounts in the bank.
   A frontent-specific API (web, mobile, ...) will use this API and will expose its own set of endpoints to restrict a particular user from accessing other users' accounts.
+- additional means of validation (such as daily transfer limit) are client's responsibility.
 - A client of the API should be able to perform retries and the API should process retries idempotently For that `operationId` request field is introduced.
 Any repeated requests with the same `operationId` will result in the same response as the first request.